JMGillum/melt-calculator/README.md

 * `-H` or `--hide_price` - Disables printing of the values of coins

 The file `config.py` contains several variables that can be changed to further customize the output of the script.
 See the header comment in this file for more information.

+## Prices

+One of the main features of the output is the coin pricing (based on precious metal contents).
+In order to see accurate pricing, the value of the various precious metals must be kept up to date.
+There are two ways of doing this.
+1. Use the various pricing flags (-s,-g,-p,-P,-r) along with the -u flag.
+The pricing flags on their own do not stick, and are only for that one execution of the script.
+The -u flag pushes these prices to the database in order to update it for the future.
+2. Run updateMetalPrices.py, which will prompt you for the various metal prices.
+Any that you do not wish to update can be skipped.
+This method is a bit more out of the way, but it is more flexible as it lets you set the price as of date, which is used to determine if a price is stale.
+(Useful if you are using slightly old data)

+Every coin has two values:
+1. Melt value - the value of the precious metal in the coin if it were melted down.
+2. Sell value - the value that a buyer would generally pay for the coin.
+Default value is 97% of the melt value, but some coins are higher or lower.

+The coins in the personal collection will be summarized on a per coin group basis, with gain/loss being reported using both the melt and sell values.
+In general, the melt value appears on the left and the sell value on the right.

 ## Tips